FeroXx07/Game-Installer-Creation/docs/README.md

 2. Open a Visual Studio command prompt throught visual studio tools.

-3. Change to the directory that contains the .msi file.
+3. Change to the directory that contains the `.msi` file.

-4. Sign the .msi file by using the following command:
+4. Sign the `.msi` file by using the following command:

 ```CMD
 signtool sign /sha1 CertificateHash SetupNameFile.msi
 ```
 # Testing on Virtual Machines

 Virtual machines are one of the easiest ways of testing software on simulated, yet full operating systems, we’ll be working with Virtual Box, you can download it by clicking [here](https://www.virtualbox.org/wiki/Downloads).
-Also, we’ll need VirtualBox windows iso files that can be downloaded from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+Also, we’ll need VirtualBox windows `.iso` files that can be downloaded from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 -The process is simple, once the VirtualBox and its drivers are installed:

 -Click NEW to create a new virtual machine and follow the process of disk space and ram allocation.

--After that, the wizard will ask you to choose a .iso file to boot the operating system of our choice.
+-After that, the wizard will ask you to choose a `.iso` file to boot the operating system of our choice.

 -Finally, before anything else take a “snapshot” through the machine option, it will work like a backup.
 And to import files from our PC to the simulated operating system just change drag and drop feature to bidirectional through the devices option in the top bar.